rysavy-ondrej/Netfox.NDX/TestData/Readme.md

 	_PacketMetadata items[count];
 }
 ```

 This structure is a serialized array of packet metadata.

 ## Test Data
 This folder contains an example of pcap file (```http.pcap```), generated metacap file and exported RocksDB representation (folder ```http.rdb```).
 Finally, the content of RocksDB is exported to ```http.json``` file.

-To reproduce results apply the following steps:
+To reproduce results, please, apply the following steps:

 ```
 $ metacap.exe -r http.cap Create-Index